AfzalivE/BetterDesktop/README.md

 - Open Start menu, type "multitasking", press enter, scroll down in the Multitasking settings to the Virtual Desktops section, change both options to "All desktops"

+This is possibly needed to be able to query for all the windows from any desktop.

 ### The Desktops

 - Get all desktops